ByzantineFailure/PAX_Pinger/README.md

 #Configuration Details
 APIKey:  The API Key you will use to run this application.
 Not provided.

 APISecret:  The API Secret.
 Not provided.

-AppName  Whatever the name you registered this app under with twitter is.
+AppName:  Whatever the name you registered this app under with twitter is.
 Provided, but you can modify.

 OAuthKey:  Will be automatically populated by the OAUTH dance.
 Do not fill in this value.

 OAuthSecret:  Will be automatically populated by the OAUTH dance.
 Do not fill in this value.

 User:  The email address you will be sending the text notifications from.
 This application assumes GMail and is not guaranteed to work with other email providers.

 Password:  The password for the account, plaintext.
 This is not secure, but I'm lazy and don't want to figure out how to do it right.

 PhoneNumber:  The phone number you are sending the text to.

 TextEmailServer: The email address ending, including "@" that your provider uses.

 Phone Number and TextEmailServer are dependent upon your provider, but are concatenated together to create a single email address to send the email to.